liquity/bold/README.md

 - `MultiTroveGetter` - Helper contract containing read-only functionality for fetching arrays of Trove data structs which contain the complete recorded state of a Trove.

-### Mainnet PriceFeed contracts
+### PriceFeed contracts

-Different PriceFeed contracts are needed for pricing collaterals on different branches, since the price calculation methods differ across LSTs see the [Oracle section](#oracles-in-liquity-v2).
-However, much of the functionality is common to a couple of parent contracts.
+Different PriceFeed implementations exist for Liquity v2 (LST pricing) and Mento v3 (FX rate pricing).

+#### Liquity v2 PriceFeed Contracts (Original)

 - `MainnetPriceFeedBase` - Base contract that contains functionality for fetching prices from external Chainlink (and possibly Redstone) push oracles, verifying the responses, and triggering collateral branch shutdown in case of an oracle failure.

-- `CompositePriceFeed` - Base contract that inherits `MainnetPriceFeedBase` and contains functionality for fetching prices from two market oracles: LST-ETH and ETH-USD, and calculating a composite LST- USD `market_price`.
-It also fetches the LST contract’s LST-ETH exchange rate, calculates a composite LST-USD `exchange_rate_price` and the final LST-USD price returned is `min(market_price, exchange_rate_price)`.
+- `CompositePriceFeed` - Base contract that inherits `MainnetPriceFeedBase` and contains functionality for fetching prices from two market oracles: LST-ETH and ETH-USD, and calculating a composite LST-USD `market_price`.
+It also fetches the LST contract's LST-ETH exchange rate, calculates a composite LST-USD `exchange_rate_price` and the final LST-USD price returned is `min(market_price, exchange_rate_price)`.

-- `WETHPriceFeed` Inherits `MainnetPriceFeedBase`.
+- `WETHPriceFeed` - Inherits `MainnetPriceFeedBase`.
 Fetches the ETH-USD price from a Chainlink push oracle.
 Used to price collateral on the WETH branch.

 - `WSTETHPriceFeed` - Inherits `MainnetPriceFeedBase`.
-Fetches the STETH-USD price from a Chainlink push oracle, and computes WSTETH-USD price from the STETH-USD price the WSTETH-STETH exchange rate from the LST contract.
+Fetches the STETH-USD price from a Chainlink push oracle, and computes WSTETH-USD price from the STETH-USD price and the WSTETH-STETH exchange rate from the LST contract.
 Used to price collateral on a WSTETH branch.

-- `RETHPriceFeed` - Inherits `CompositePriceFeed` and fetches the specific RETH-ETH exchange rate from RocketPool’s RETHToken.
+- `RETHPriceFeed` - Inherits `CompositePriceFeed` and fetches the specific RETH-ETH exchange rate from RocketPool's RETHToken.
 Used to price collateral on a RETH branch.

+#### Mento v3 PriceFeed Contract

+- `FXPriceFeed` - Fetches FX exchange rates (e.g., GBP/USD, JPY/USD, EUR/USD) from the Mento `OracleAdapter` contract.
+Each instance has its own FXPriceFeed configured for the relevant FX rate feed.
+Implements emergency shutdown functionality via a watchdog contract that can freeze the feed and trigger branch shutdown if oracle failure is detected.
+Returns the last valid price when shut down.

 ## Public state-changing functions